-42 Role and powers
+39 Role and powers

-(1) The business of the Association must be managed by or under the direction of a Committee.

-- (2) The Committee may exercise all the powers of the Association except those powers that these Rules or the Act require to be exercised by general meetings of the members of the Association. - (3) The Committee may- - (a) appoint and remove staff; - (b) establish subcommittees consisting of members with terms of reference it considers appropriate.
+- (1) The business of the Association must be managed by or under the direction of a Committee. - (2) The Committee may exercise all the powers of the Association except those powers that this Constitution or the Act require to be exercised by general meetings of the members of the Association. - (3) The Committee may- - (a) appoint and remove staff. - (b) establish subcommittees consisting of members with terms of reference it considers appropriate.

-43 Delegation
+40 Delegation

-- (1) The Committee may delegate to a member of the Committee, a subcommittee or staff, any of its powers and functions other than- - (a) this power of delegation; or - (b) a duty imposed on the Committee by the Act or any other law. - (2) The delegation must be in writing and may be subject to the conditions and limitations the Committee considers appropriate. - (3) The Committee may, in writing, revoke a delegation wholly or in part.
+- (1) The Committee may delegate to a member of the Committee, a subcommittee, staff or an external appropriately qualified third-party adviser, any of its powers and functions other than- - (2) (a) this power of delegation; or (b) a duty imposed on the Committee by the Act or any other law. - (i) The delegation must be in writing and may be subject to the conditions and limitations the Committee considers appropriate. - (ii) The Committee may, in writing, revoke a delegation wholly or in part.